hamzhfreajat/Normalization/README.md

     * Why would we need to use such normalization methods? describe by example, if possible.
     * In the unit tests, we used junit5 library, describe in your own words why would we use such library?
     * Mention down any difficulties or concerns you faced while working on the task.
 Your feedback is highly appreciated :D.
+    * If you implement any of the bonus points, please mentioned it in this file.

 # Bonus points
 To get additional points, you can apply one of the following: